membraneframework/membrane_demo/webrtc_authentication/README.md

 #### HTTPS

-Since application uses HTTPS, certificate and key are needed to run it.
+Since the application uses HTTPS, a certificate and key are needed to run it.
 You generate them with

 ```shell
 openssl req -newkey rsa:2048 -nodes -keyout priv/certs/key.pem -x509 -days 365 -out priv/certs/certificate.pem
 ```

-Note that this certificate is not validated and thus may cause warnings in browser.
+Note that this certificate is not validated and thus may cause warnings in the browser.

-To trust self-signed certificate follow instructions below:
+To trust the self-signed certificate follow the instructions below:

 ```shell
 apt install ca-certificates